 The user consent parameters shall be bound to the purpose of data processing.

 The user consent parameters shall include whether the user consent is granted or not.

+NOTE: The user consent parameters can be configured in the UDM/UDR by OAM or other proprietary means.

 The user consent shall be effective only after the point in time that user consent was given.The user consent shall be effective until revoked.
 It means that there is no expiry/validity timer for the user consent parameters stored in the subscription data.